karlitos1337/5d/docs/SURVEY_SPEC.md

 # Full Survey Specification

+Note: The long-form survey specification previously stored as `docs/SURVEY_SPEC_FULL.md` was consolidated into this file and the duplicate removed (see git history for the removal commit).
+Use this file as the single, human-readable reference; the canonical, importable implementations remain in `surveys/`.

 This file contains the full survey specification and example code extracted from the agent instructions.
 The canonical, importable code remains in `surveys/` (use those files for production runs and tests).
 This document is a human-readable reference for editors and reviewers.

 ---